dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 $ serverless config credentials --provider webtasks
 ```

 You will be asked to supply a phone number or email.
-Once you do you'll get sent an verification code.
+Once you do you'll get sent a verification code.
 Enter the code and you are *Done* with the setup!

 How was that for easy?